 If laboratory tests or model calculations are not sufficient to quantify the risks of hazardous substances, large-scale tests need to be carried out on a scale of 1:1.
 The BAM has been operating a Test Site for Technical Safety (Testgelände Technische Sicherheit - TTS) on an area measuring 12 km2 in Horstwalde in Brandenburg for this purpose since the beginning of the 1990s.
 True-to-scale experiments are also necessary if, for example, the BAM carries out work in its capacity as a senior federal authority in the field of hazardous substances legislation and explosives law.

 The site accommodates two fire test facilities, a designated area for the investigation of fire and explosion hazards, two bunkers with a large number of blast test facilities, such as a firewall system, sealed demolition chamber, and drop impact test facility.
+Since 2019, the site also includes a unique scenario-based test centre for the qualification, characterisation and validation of UAS-based measurement methods (BAM TUAS).

 The focus of the work on the test site is always the goal of improving safety for people, property and the environment.
 The examples below illustrate the variety of the work we do in Horstwalde: